laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 2/Set 2.md

 	1. A study on problem solving took place there
 	1. Students should go there to read more about behaviorism
 	1. Students' eyes will turn toward it if they think about it
-	1. He learned aboutWilliam James' concept of thinking there
+	1. He learned about William James' concept of thinking there

-5. The professor describes a magic trick to the class,what does the magic trick demonstrate?
+5. The professor describes a magic trick to the class, what does the magic trick demonstrate?
 	1. An action people make that they are not aware of
 	1. That behaviorists are not really scientists
 	1. How psychologists study children